Tuesday, June 12, 1984

 We’re staying at a motel across the tracks in a town with the unlikely name of El Dorado after Bruce had a close call with an oil tanker truck on a busy highway today.
 Bryan, who put us up the night before, suggested we take that road to avoid gravel stretches on the Bikecentennial Route; not good advice, in retrospect.

 We had tailwinds in the morning (but we stayed together) and could see for miles all around when we picked up US 54 heading west.
 Mostly I kept my eyes glued to the pavement, though.
 The winds from the south caused a dangerous riding situation as I leaned to my left to counteract them.
 When a passing car or truck blocked the wind, I’d veer slightly left momentarily.

 We stopped at a truck stop in Eureka for pie and iced tea, then continued on as oil tanker truck traffic increased.
-There wasn’t much room for a truck to pass a bike when a truck was coming the other direction.
+There wasn’t much room for a truck to pass a bike when a truck was coming the other direction, but that didn’t prevent them from passing.
 We were gripping the handlebars tightly.

 One truck passed so close I could feel the heat of its wheels on my arm.
 I braced for the next one, when I heard him brake hard.
 I looked up and saw Bruce standing in the middle of the lane with his bike down.
 He had been blown, pushed or forced off the road and tipped when he came back on.
 The truck that passed me so close pulled over, momentarily, then pulled away again.